fxue1983/fxue.github.io/index.md

 Dr. **Feng Xue** is a senior engineer of National Key Laboratory of Science and Technology on Test Physics and Numerical Mathematics, Beijing, 100076, China.

 ### Short Bio
 I received the B.Eng. and M.Eng. from <a href="http://www.hit.edu.cn">Harbin Institute of Technology</a>, Harbin, China, and the Ph.D. degree in electronics engineering from <a href="http://www.cuhk.edu.hk">the Chinese University of Hong Kong</a> (CUHK), Shatin, Hong Kong, in 2013, under the supervision of Prof. T. Blu.
 I am currently with the National Key Laboratory of Science and Technology on Test Physics and Numerical Mathematics, Beijing, 100076, China.
-My research interests include unbiased risk estimation, convex analysis and variational methods with applications to image deconvolution, sparse signal reconstruction.
+My research interests include unbiased risk estimation, convex analysis and variational methods with applications to imaging problems.

 If you have any problems with my research works, please contact me by email: _fxue (at) hotmail (dot) com_.